 Before we even start with pitching, there is a lot of work that needs to be done.
 The first thing you want to do is research, research, research.
 If you find a brand that you want to work with, then start doing your research on them.

-Type the company into google, and look up their PR email.
+Type the company into Google, and look up their PR email.
 See if they even work with influencers ( some don’t).
 You can easily type in ” your brand here” and influencer marketing and find a lot of articles that can help you.
 You are also going to want to research their past campaigns.
 Traditional and influencer campaigns that the company has done in the past can help you get a feel for their aesthetic and brand goals.
 Seeing what has ( and hasn’t) worked for the brand in the past can help you craft a tailored pitch specifically for that company.

 You are also going to want to check out their social media accounts.
 Instagram, Twitter, Facebook, and even LinkedIn are going to be super beneficial to your research.
 Go ahead and follow the brand on all channels.
 You can’t just follow and forget though, you have to engage!
-Like, comment, share, retweet, ect.. this will help to put you on the brand’s radar.
+Like, comment, share, retweet, etc.. this will help to put you on the brand’s radar.
 Of course, always be genuine!
 You can also use Linkedin to your advantage.
-Not only will you be able to follow the brand, but this is where you can find out names of the employees.
-Usually you can see people who work for the company and their position right there.
+Not only will you be able to follow the brand, but this is where you can find out the names of the employees.
+Usually, you can see people who work for the company and their position right there.
 This gives you another chance to not only connect, but to be able to use real names when sending the pitch email.

 Influencer Marketing 101: The Pitch